Samsung/tizen-docs/docs/guides/web/cordova/cordova-cover-w.md

 The Cordova features include common functionalities useful in creating Tizen Web applications.

-The main Cordova features are:
+You can use the following Cordova features in your Web applications:

 - [Common Cordova](./cordova/core-w.md)	You can handle common Cordova functionalities, such as interfaces for success and error handlers.
 - [Console Logging](./cordova/console-w.md)	You can write log information to the system console for debugging purposes, including timing operations and object dump.